matthewkeating/posture-reminder/README.md

 # posture-reminder
-A app that reminds you to sit or stand up straight
+A 100% vibe coded macOS app that reminds you to sit or stand up straight